UMWEDU/umw-commencement-sync/_pages/parking.md

 published: true
 post_date: 2015-03-12 22:44:36
 ---
-<h2>Graduate and Undergraduate Commencement</h2>
+<h2>Graduate Commencement</h2>
 Guests and graduates may park in any space on campus that is not designated as reserved, handicapped, or full.
 The parking deck on Alvey Drive is available for parking as well.
-Trolleys will be present to transport guests from the Alvey parking deck to Ball Circle.
 Additional parking may be found along College Avenue.
-Please be careful not to park where it is noted as residential permit parking only.
 The George Washington lot is reserved for handicapped parking.
 You must display your handicapped decal or have a designated license plate to park in this lot.
 <h2>Undergraduate Commencement</h2>
-On Saturday May 11, golf cart shuttles will transport guests needing special assistance between the George Washington lot and Ball Circle.
+Guests and graduates may park in any space on campus that is not designated as reserved, handicapped, or full.
+The parking deck on Alvey Drive is available for parking as well.
+There will be trolleys transporting guests from the Alvey Parking Deck to Ball Circle before and after the ceremony.
+Additional parking may be found along College Avenue.
+All city parking restrictions are lifted to celebrate commencement.
+The George Washington lot is reserved for handicapped parking.
+You must display your handicapped decal or have a designated license plate to park in this lot.
+Golf cart shuttles will transport guests needing special assistance between the George Washington lot and Ball Circle.

 <a href="http://www.umw.edu/visitors/">Campus Map and Driving Directions</a>
 <h3>Parking for Undergraduate Commencement</h3>